 sample-2-before to pull this sample quickly.
 Launch the app and swipe to refresh the data.
 You should note a freeze even without Android Profiler attached.

 This time, I decided to let you perform diagnosis on your own not to spoil your fun.
-After successful optimization, you shouldn’t encounter any freeze like in the sample 1.
+After successful app performance optimization, you shouldn’t encounter any freeze like in the sample 1.
 There’s only one rule —the screen displayed to the user can not change its appearance.
 Good luck!

 I do believe that I encouraged you to look at the Android Profiler more often.
 I think this is a good practise if we care about smooth user experience.
 In this article, I mainly focused on the CPU Profiler.
 However, both a Memory Profiler and a Network Profiler that are not covered in the text are also worth looking into.
 Recording memory allocation helps a lot in finding leaks, e.g. blaming you for not recycled Bitmaps.
 Anyhow, profiling the network activity might lead to multiple optimizations aiming at reducing battery drain.